-- Adjusting the Complainant's or Respondent's work schedule (including leaves of absence), assignment, or location for University employment. - In consultation with the Complainant's school or college, changing the Complainant's academic schedule (including leaves of absence) extending deadlines for examinations or other assignments, allowing the Complainant to take an incomplete in one or more courses, allowing the Complainant to drop (or retake) a course without penalty, allowing the Complainant to attend class via web conference, or other course-related adjustments. - Reassigning the Respondent to another section, if the Complainant and Respondent are enrolled in the same lecture, discussion class, academic team, or project group. - Issuing an administrative No Contact Directive.
+- Adjusting the Complainant's or Respondent's work schedule (including leaves of absence), assignment, or location for University employment. - In consultation with the Complainant's school or college, changing the Complainant's or Respondent's academic schedule (including leaves of absence) extending deadlines for examinations or other assignments, allowing the Complainant or Respondent to take an incomplete in one or more courses, allowing the Complainant or Respondent to drop (or retake) a course without penalty, allowing the Complainant or Respondent to attend class via web conference, or other courserelated adjustments. - Reassigning the Respondent or Complainant to another section, if the Complainant and Respondent are enrolled in the same lecture, discussion class, academic team, or project group. - Issuing an administrative No Contact Directive.